 Alzheimer's and other dementias have become a public health issue because:

 - Interventions can make a difference.

-Today, more than 6 million Americans are living with Alzheimer's, and in 2022, the cost of caring for them is $321 billion.
+Today, more than 6 million Americans are living with Alzheimer's, and in 2023, the cost of caring for them is $345 billion.
 This burden is only projected to grow.
-By 2050, more than 12 million Americans could be living with Alzheimer's, with costs reaching nearly $1 trillion.
+By 2050, nearly 13 million Americans could be living with Alzheimer's, with costs reaching nearly $1 trillion.
 Federal and state governments shoulder two-thirds of the cost of Alzheimer's through Medicaid and Medicare.

 A strong public health response can mitigate the future impact of Alzheimer's by utilizing common public health tools and techniques.
 These include: